ShelbySolomonDarnell/markdown-resume/vita/source/README.md

 ### Research Experience {#experience}

+Strathmore University @iLabAfrica Research Centre
+: *Research & Academic Director*
+  __May 2020-present__

 IBM Research
 : *Intern*
   __Jun-Aug 2015__
   Implemented and demoed a real-time computer vision application to track dark-skinned children in a classroom under hardware and network resource constraints.

-: *Research Scientist*
-  __March 2016-current__
-  Investigate identity and security on blockchain using biometrics.
-Researching and implementing state-of-the-art cancelable biometric techniques to create a pastoral identity solution to help developing and war torn countries better identify and aide their populations.

 : *Research Post-doc*
   __Dec 2015-Feb 2016__
   Further explored computer vision techniques for tracking and uniquely identifying dark-skinned children in a classroom under hardware and network resource constraints.
 Wrote first patent.

+: *Research Scientist*
+  __Mar 2016-Oct 2018__
+  Investigate identity and security on blockchain using biometrics.
+Researching and implementing state-of-the-art cancelable biometric techniques to create a pastoral identity solution to help developing and war torn countries better identify and aide their populations.

 ------